alekaz04/CoinKeeper.Backend/cline/memory-bank/progress.md

 6. **Import/Export Functionality**
 7. **Data Visualization**

-## Identified Issues
+## Identified Issues (Updated July 24, 2025)

-1. **Operation Type Implementation**: The Operation entity now has an OperationType enum (Income/Expense) to distinguish between income and expense
+1. **Operation Type Implementation**: ✅ RESOLVED - The Operation entity now has an OperationType enum (Income/Expense) to distinguish between income and expense
-2. **Empty Operation Validator**: OperationValidator class exists but contains no validation rules
+2. **Operation Validator**: ✅ RESOLVED - OperationValidator now contains comprehensive validation rules
 3. **API Routes**: Routes are partially standardized but don't fully follow REST conventions
 4. **Missing Filtering and Pagination**: No support for filtering and pagination in list endpoints
 5. **Documentation**: No XML comments for API documentation